hmisonne/UdacityWebDev/02_trivia_api/starter/README.md

 From the backend folder run `pip install requirements.txt`.
 All required packages are included in the requirements file.

 The username and passwords of the Postgres database for this project are set up in my environment variables.
-To use your own credentials replace "os.environ.get('DB_USER')" and
-"os.environ.get('DB_PASS')" on the models.py file
+To use your own credentials replace the following fields on the models.py file

 ```
-db_user = os.environ.get('DB_USER')
+db_user = <your_username>
-db_password = os.environ.get('DB_PASS')
+db_password = <your_password>
 ```

 To run the application run the following commands: